melanietosik/cpp2/sda/README.md

 TO DO
 -----

 [Some of this, maybe.]
 [7] And there's many more string metrics out there!
-I also really want to read a good intro on bioinformatcs now.
+I also really want to read a good intro on bioinformatics now.

 AUTHOR
 ------